 I’m extremely excited to have dedicated my life to pulling weeds in northern lower Michigan, after (finally) finishing my M.S. studying invasive species ecology and management at the University of Michigan.

-I’m currently a science educator living in Seattle.
-I’ve taught English in Korea, worked for the University of Michigan (UM) Museum of Natural History, and studied Biology at UM Ann Arbor; and I’m particularly interested in food systems, social justice, and science education.
+I’m currently a Database Administrator in Seattle.
+I’ve worked for a traveling science education program in WA, taught English in Korea, worked for the University of Michigan (UM) Museum of Natural History, and studied Biology at UM Ann Arbor; and I’m particularly interested in food systems, social justice, and science education.

 I am currently a post-baccalaureate student researcher in the process of applying to medical scientist training programs, and hope to eventually pursue an academic career in pediatric medicine.